jakartaee/specifications/enterprise-beans/4.0/_index.md

 * Maven coordinates
   * [jakarta.ejb:jakarta.ejb-api:jar:4.0.0]()

 The Jakarta Enterprise Beans 4.0 intended scope includes all plans detailed in the [Jakarta EE 9 Release Plan](https://eclipse-ee4j.github.io/jakartaee-platform/jakartaee9/JakartaEE9ReleasePlan), which in essence involves a backwards incompatible namespace change from `javax.ejb` to `jakarta.ejb`.
-In addition the Jakarta Enterprise Beans 4.0 Release Plan will involve three changes:
+In addition the Jakarta Enterprise Beans 4.0 Release Plan will involve:

  - Removal of methods relying on `java.security.Identity`
  - Removal of methods relying on JAX-RPC